 So, what sort of problems?
 At times, they would see application performance go from “normal” to “bad” and back again.
 Sometimes this would take five minutes, sometimes it would take five hours.
 The time of day wasn’t consistent, nor was the number of users.

-- PostgreSQL monitoring tool use?
+- Postgres monitoring tool use

-- Database log files?
+- Database log files

-- PostgreSQL configuration files?
+- Postgres configuration files